tajespasarela/tailwind-editor/README.md

 ## Creating the Project

-Let’s create the new project called `tailwind-editor` with [Vite](https://vitejs.dev/) running `npm create`.
+Let’s create a new project called `tailwind-editor` with [Vite](https://vitejs.dev/) running `npm create`.
 I’m going to use [Vue](https://vuejs.org/) for the Frontend because I’m more comfortable with it and also because it is awesome 😉.

 ```bash
 $ dev npm create vite@latest